Leading and Serving Others

 Questions/ Hypothetical Situations

 Practice Leading and Serving others by using the sentences below and try to use the phrases above to help you respond.
+Also, try to think of examples when a similar conversations came up during your work.

 4. Describe a time when you had to step in as a leader because no one else would.